 John is married with a young son, and enjoys running, playing and watching sport and family activities.

-In her time with our organisation, Vickie has led the development of a number of new business initiatives including maturing MCS responsiveness to domestic and family violence, and marketing and communications development.
-Vickie is committed to ensuring the sustainability of MCS that enables the furthering of the broader mission to advance the potential of people and strengthen communities.
+In her time with Mercy Community Services, Vickie has led the development of a number of new business initiatives including maturing MCS responsiveness to domestic and family violence, and development of the marketing and communications function.
+Vickie led the successful launch of NDIS Service and Financial intermediary services in North and South West Queensland.
+She also led the team that established a solid foundation on which supports and services for children and young people with a disability are provided.
+Vickie is committed to ensuring the sustainability of MCS to facilitate the achievement of the broader mission to advance the potential of people and strengthen communities.

 Vickie is a transformational leader who works collaboratively with staff, resourcing, empowering and energising her team to achieve for the communities that MCS serves.
-Vickie also plays a mentoring role to our disability services team as part of the strategic development work she is undertaking for this area of our organisation.
+Vickie also plays a leadership and mentoring role to the organisation’s disability services team as part of the strategic growth and development work she is undertaking aligned with the NDIS.

 Vickie holds a Diploma of Management and a Diploma of Project Management and is currently studying an MBA.

-Vickie lives on the Sunshine Coast with her husband and two children and enjoys many outdoor recreation and sporting activities.
+Vickie lives on the Sunshine Coast with her two children and enjoys many outdoor recreation and sporting activities.